 These two dishes are very similar but they are not the same.
 Ceviche only marinates in lime juice but is left there for a long time.
 Aguachile, on the other hand, is simply tossed in the seasoning liquid and served immediately.

-This is a surprisingly healthy dish.
+This is a surprisingly healthy seafood dish.
 It is filled with fish protein, healthy oils, and a ton of vitamins and minerals from the red onion and cucumbers.
 You can also substitute the shrimp with prawns if you’d like.

 More Healthy Salads